FAQs

 **Does not include additional fees or travel for immersions.

-As a graduate student, you qualify for Federal Student Aid.
+One quick note, as a graduate student, you qualify for Federal Student Aid.
 This funding is not need based, follow the link to the Free Application for Federal Student Aid.
 Gonzaga also offers payment plan options and other financial resources.

-Gonzaga's Financial Aid Office maintains a database of scholarships for students to access, search and apply for awards.
+Gonzaga's Financial Aid Office maintains a database of outside scholarships for students to access, search and apply for awards.

 We offer a 10% discount to active members of the military and their spouses, as well as to veterans.